Find the perfect wine based on your zodiac sign

 Scorpio is a fixed water sign, which means they are emotionally deep, passionate and intense.
 Scorpios may enjoy a Cabernet because of its full bodied bold taste.

-What’s your favorite wine and does it match up with our list?
+Do the wines on our list match up with your star signs?
 Join the conversation on our Facebook page, @TheListShowTV.